microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 2. Second stage - Convert existing private workbooks to shared workbooks
     - <ins>**You**</ins> will need to convert your existing private workbooks to shared workbooks by
-        - Either using ‘save’ / ‘save as’ (make a copy)
+        - Either using 'save' / 'save as' (make a copy)
-        - Or using ‘copy link’ / ‘move workbook’ (in place)
+        - Or using 'copy link' / 'move workbook' (in place)
     - After **June 30, 2021** your private workbooks will not be available, so it is important to convert them to continue to use them.

 # How should you proceed?